Cross impact in derivative markets: Empirical Results

-The traded risk (volatility times liquidity) is concentrated on the spot and level directions.
-This justifies approximating cross-impact on options using solely spot and level underlyings, which we delve in more detail in \cref{sec:cross-impact-models}.
-The traded risk in the skew direction is much smaller than all other directions and skew order flow is thus expected to contribute less to cross-impact.
-The underlying return correlation matrix correlation matrix shows strong negative correlation between the spot and level mode.
+\cref{prop:kyle_short} shows that we need to estimate $\Sigmapp$ and $\OmegaXi$ to compute $\cimpactpq$.
+We detail the estimation procedure in \cref{app:covariances}. \cref{fig:covariance} shows the estimated factor return correlation matrix $\varrho_{pp} := \diag{\bsigma}^{-1} \Sigma_{pp} \diag{\bsigma}^{-1}$ and the risk order flow covariance matrix $\Omega_{\Xi}^{\text{risk}}:= \diag{\bsigma} \Omega_{\Xi} \diag{\bsigma}$ where $\bsigma = ((\Sigma^{11}_{pp})^{1/2}, \cdots, (\Sigma_{pp}^{NN})^{1/2})$ is the factor volatility. \\ \\ The factor return correlation matrix correlation matrix shows strong negative correlation between the spot and level mode.
 This is a well-known stylised fact, sometimes referred to as the "leverage effect".
 This will play an important role in the form of the cross-impact model, as highlighted in \cref{eq:kyle_leverage_approx_emp}.
-Unsurprisingly, the correlation between spot and level order flow is much smaller, although still noticeable (around -0.15\%).
+Unsurprisingly, the correlation between spot and level order flow is much smaller, although still noticeable (around -0.15\%). \\ \\ The traded risk (volatility times liquidity) is concentrated on the spot and level directions.
+This justifies approximating cross-impact on options using solely the spot and the level factor, which we delve in more detail in \cref{sec:cross-impact-models}.
+The traded risk in the skew direction is much smaller than all other directions and is thus expected to play a lesser role.